 - An appropriate "tone from the top".
-This supports the effective management of exposures, adequate resourcing, effective communication, malpractice reporting, a business ethics code that is annually signed up to by employees, and a commitment to integrity, ethical behaviour and compliance; - A clear organisational structure that supports the system of internal control and includes the effective operation of an adequately resourced three lines of defence model, appropriate and proportionate segregation of duties, a clear system of delegated authorities, clearly defined roles and responsibilities for staff, and the consideration of risk management and control responsibilities when setting objectives for, and reviewing the performance of, all staff; - Implementation of risk policies and business standards and consistent IMMMR of all risks; - Effective controls for each of its core business processes which are regularly monitored and reported on; and - A risk oversight process that provides adequate challenge to the completeness and openness of internal control and risk assessment.
+This supports the effective management of exposures, adequate resourcing, effective communication, malpractice reporting, a business ethics code that is annually signed up to by employees, and a commitment to integrity, ethical behaviour and compliance; - A clear organisational structure that supports the system of internal control and includes the effective operation of an adequately resourced three lines of defence model, appropriate and proportionate segregation of duties, a clear system of delegated authorities, clearly defined roles and responsibilities for staff, and the consideration of risk management and control responsibilities when setting objectives for, and reviewing the performance of, all staff; - Implementation of risk policies and business standards and consistent IMMMR of all risks; - · A common system of record for operational risk reporting (iCARE) with standardised reporting; - · Effective controls for each of its core risks which align to key business processes, and are regularly monitored and reported on; and - A risk oversight process that provides adequate challenge to the completeness and openness of internal control and risk assessment of the Company's most material risks.